 It soon becomes clear that they’re not alone.
 And whatever is in the building with them is much more dangerous than the German Army.

 Ghosts of War caught me off guard from the start.
 These aren’t the stereotypical heroic GIs from so many other films.
 They don’t even measure up by anti-hero standards.
 After ambushing a Nazi patrol one of them beats a helpless survivor to death with a tire iron while another pries gold teeth out of corpses.
-Watch for Billy Zane (Titanic, Dead Calm) in a cameo as one of the Germans, it’ll be important later.
+Watch for Billy Zane (The Believer, Dead Calm) in a cameo as one of the Germans, it’ll be important later.

 Once they get to their destination, Ghosts of War seems to turn into a conventional haunted house film.
 There are several effective scares and an attack by the Germans that turns into a supernatural battle.
 But then the story gets subverted as the plot moves in another direction.
 At around the forty-five-minute mark, there’s what seems like a massive, sloppy mistake in the script.
 It isn’t.
 And that’s where the film gets tricky.